edorejel/software-design-lab/ai_mind_vision/readme.md

 # Mind Vision Artificial Intelligence System

+## BIG DISCLAIMER - Updated 3/16/2025
+Been a while since I've update this.
+The actual AI software and code won't be released.
+The information here is minor work related to creating an AI system.
+There's no correct way to create an AI system.

+## END BIG DISCLAIMER

 Latest update: progress will resume on this project.
 Research for this project was always ongoing, but had reached an intellectual plateau.
 As a result of working on a different, unrelated project, a new hypothesis related to AI and technology has been generated, and this new hypothesis jump started the research to the point where something might be able to be formalized "on paper."